hydrusnetwork/hydrus/docs/getting_started_installing.md

     *   If you want the easy solution, download the .exe installer.
 Run it, hit ok several times.
     *   If you know what you are doing and want a little more control, get the .zip.
 Don't extract it to Program Files unless you are willing to run it as administrator every time (it stores all its user data inside its own folder).
 You probably want something like D:\\hydrus.
-    *   _Note if you run <Win10, you may need [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145), if you don't already have it for vidya.
-If you run Win7, you will need some/all core OS updates released before 2017._
+    *   _If you run <Win10, you need [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) if you don't already have it for vidya._
-    *   If you use Windows 10 N (a version of Windows without some media playback features), you will likely need the 'Media Feature Pack'.
-There have been several versions of this, so it may best found by searching for the latest version or hitting Windows Update, but otherwise check [here](https://support.microsoft.com/en-us/help/3145500/media-feature-pack-list-for-windows-n-editions).
+    *   _If you use Windows 10 N (a version of Windows without some media playback features), you will likely need the 'Media Feature Pack'.
+There have been several versions of this, so it may best found by searching for the latest version or hitting Windows Update, but otherwise check [here](https://support.microsoft.com/en-us/help/3145500/media-feature-pack-list-for-windows-n-editions)._
+    *   _If you run Win7, you cannot run Qt6 programs, so you cannot run the official executable release.
+You have options by [running from source](running_from_source.md)._
     *   **Third parties (not maintained by Hydrus Developer)**:
         * [Chocolatey](https://community.chocolatey.org/packages/hydrus-network)
         * [Scoop](https://github.com/ScoopInstaller/Scoop) (`hydrus-network` in the 'Extras' bucket)